-[from the Times of 10th December 1829]
+In the London Times of 10th December last, we find the following statement

 (Will of the late James Smithson, Esq.)--The will of the late James Smithson, Esq., was proved in the Prerogative Court of Canterbury, and probate granted to Messrs.
 Drummonds, the executors, on the 4th of November last.
 The effects were under 120,000£.